 - Non-Mammal Mammaries: Averted by the Robot Girl, who uses the torso normally reserved for men.

-- Our Elves Are Better: An elven soldier is one of the group.
+- Our Elves Are Different: An elven soldier is one of the group.
 There's a more fairy-like elf warrior in the girls' series.

 - Genie in a Bottle: A female example, ushering in a new poofy-pants leg mold.

 - The Jeeves: The Ghost Butler...if you're into skull souffle.